 How to make the garlic mashed potatoes:

 Either in a steamer or Instant Pot pressure cooker, cook an entire bulb of garlic along with the potatoes.
 While the potatoes fall apart, the garlic seriously mellows.
 Mash them together with olive oil, salt, and some of the cooking water–ta-da!
-Creamy potatoes with incredible flavors!
+Creamy potatoes with incredible flavor!

 - Instead of the pastry crust, bake garlic mashed potatoes on top of any vegetable pot pie filling.

-To get my latest recipe posts and monthly newsletters, subscribe here.
+To get my latest recipe posts and newsletters, subscribe here.
 (I hate Spam too and will never share your email with anyone.)

 - Are you following me on Instagram!
-It’s my favorite!

 - Peruse my Pinterest boards for more vegetarian recipe ideas,